rafify2711/flutter-mini-e-commerce/README.md

 # The app uses Cubit (from the flutter_bloc package) because it provides:

-- 0Simple and predictable state transitions
+- Simple and predictable state transitions

 - Clear separation between UI and logic